-Sectional: Saturday of IHSA Week 41-Saturday, April 13, 2019
+Sectional: Saturday of IHSA Week 39 -Saturday, April 1, 2023

-State Final: Friday of IHSA Week 43-Friday, April 26, 2019
+State Final: Friday of IHSA Week 42-Friday, April 21, 2023

 B. The state shall be divided into sectionals.
-The number of competing schools, travel distance, geographical location, and the number of entries shall be the primary factor in the determination of number and boundary lines for these sectionals.
-Sites for sectional contests and assignments shall be posted on the IHSA website.
-The State Final Contest will be held at TBA.
+The number of competing schools, geographical location, and the number of entries shall be the primary factor in the determination of number and boundary lines for these sectionals.
+Sectionals contests will be conducted virtually.
+Sectional assignments shall be posted on the IHSA website.
+The State Final Contest will be held at Heartland Community College.